hfour/wsrun/README.md

 `yarn wsrun -p planc -c watch` will watch planc only.
 Note that `-c` is passed here explicitly to denote the beginning of the command.
 This is needed becaus `-p` can accept multiple packages. (`-c` can also be substituted with `--` but that generates warnings in yarn)

+`yarn wsrun -p 'app-*-frontend' -r watch` will watch all packages matching the glob `'app-*-frontend'` and their dependencies.
+Globstar and extglobs are supported.
+Make sure to pass the option quoted to prevent bash from trying to expand it!

 `yarn wsrun -p h4zip planc -c test` - run tests for both `h4zip` and `planc